lab11/socitrack/README.md

 ### Linux Development

 This project requires the [GNU ARM Embedded Toolchain](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm).
 Please be aware that the recent Ubuntu 18.04 (`bionic`) ships with an old version ([6.3.1](https://launchpad.net/ubuntu/bionic/+source/gcc-arm-none-eabi)) and will cause compile errors ('conflicting CPU Architecture').
-We therefore strongly encourage you to either remain on Ubuntu 17.10 (`artful`) or directly install the newest version from the developpers.
+We therefore strongly encourage you to either remain on Ubuntu 17.10 (`artful`) or directly install the newest version from the developers.